Lilly-nn/test-app/README.md

-Link to the app: https://test-app-pearl-eight.vercel.app <br />
+The frontend was made with React 18, styled components and redux toolkit, the backend - with Nest.js and Postgress.

-Link to the api docs: https://test-api-7yj3.onrender.com/api/docs <br />
+Link to the app: https://test-app-lovat-delta.vercel.app <br />

-The api goes into sleep mode after 15 mins of inactivity, that's why if you want to test it, please reach out to me.
+Link to the api docs: https://test-api-v1.onrender.com/api/docs <br />